Lundin sells 'carbon neutral' oil to South Korea's GS Caltex

-OSLO, June 16 (Reuters) - Lundin Energy (LUNE.ST) has sold an oil cargo certified as carbon neutral at the point of production to South Korean refiner GS Caltex in the first such sale of crude from Norway's Johan Sverdrup field, the Swedish company said on Wednesday.
+OSLO (Reuters) - Lundin Energy has sold an oil cargo certified as carbon neutral at the point of production to South Korean refiner GS Caltex in the first such sale of crude from Norway’s Johan Sverdrup field, the Swedish company said on Wednesday.

-Lundin said its crude from the Sverdrup field had been certified by Intertek Group (ITRK.L), which earlier this year also gave its stamp of approval to the oil firm's first carbon neutral cargo from a different North Sea field. read more
+Lundin said its crude from the Sverdrup field had been certified by Intertek Group, which earlier this year also gave its stamp of approval to the oil firm’s first carbon neutral cargo from a different North Sea field.

 The oil will be counted as carbon neutral from exploration, development and so-called scope 1 and 2 emissions, but the major emissions caused by the oil’s final use, or scope 3 emissions, are not included.